 John Hyon Ko, The AllStar’s Senior MMA Correspondent, is conducting a training camp in Phuket.
-He will be documenting his experiences in this blog over the coming months as he prepares for his first MMA fight later this year.
+He will be documenting his experiences in this blog over the coming months as he prepares for his first MMA fight in 2023.

 After two months of focusing on getting my mind and body prepared for the intensity of mixed martial arts, I will be ramping up my training regimen with the team at Bangtao Muay Thai & MMA over the next three months in Phase 2 of my adventure.

 I have learned a lot about the sport and myself through this process and the difficult aspects have not even begun.

 My coaches have decided that I need to have a schedule that consists of three grappling (BJJ & wrestling) classes, two MMA classes (sparring & technique), one S&C session, one fitness class, a weekly mitt session with George Hickman (MMA striking), and not to mention the open mat & extra practice with teammates.
 So much to absorb and compute.
 Not to mention the physical toll it is going to take on my body.

 Phase 2 is going to be nuts.
 And it has been a crazy time.